mateisilviu/mic-sts-nlu-weather-tone-analyzer/README.md

 This app records your speech, sends it to the Watson services to process the request.
 It can handle requests for the weather, or you can send commands and receive responses through a conversation to turn on the lights or play music.
 The possibilities are endless.
 Show us what you'll build.

-[Here](steps/presentation.pdf) a short explanation of the components which you will make use of.

 ### Before you begin

 * Create an IBM Cloud account if you don't have an existing one: [Sign up](https://console.bluemix.net/registration/).